daid/EmptyEpsilon/netboot/README.md

 The `netboot` directory of this repo also includes a Python script named `config_manager.py`.
 After running `build_netboot_system.sh`, this script is also located in the server's home directory.
 Use this tool to edit and administrate `options.ini` Preferences Files for each client.

 To launch it, run `python config_manager.py` from the server's home directory.
+This launches a `(Cmd)` prompt where you can enter commands.

 ## Rename clients (setname)

 By default, each client uses its hardware MAC address as its name and displays its name in the upper-left corner of the EmptyEpsilon main menu.
 You can configure names for each client using the `config_manager.py` tool's `setname` command.

-For example, to rename the system with a specific MAC address to `Red_shirt`, run:
+For example, to rename the system with a specific MAC address to `Red_shirt` from the `(Cmd)` prompt, run:

 `setname 00b0d0a6b323 Red_shirt`